So you want to play the harp!

 - I play in Celtic music sessions, for meditations, bedsides, healing sessions, and have performed for dancers, choirs, and community celebrations.

 - I’m honored to have played/sung for or have had my music included in all manner of life cycle events: births, rites of passage, weddings, transitions, deaths, and memorial celebrations.

-- I use of harp in my energy and sound healing practice, as well as song, poetic word, and other instruments
+- I use harp in my energy healing practice, as well as song and poetic word

-- I share music and story with children in my work as a nature educator and preschool teacher, and elsewhere.
+- I share music and story with children in my work as a nature educator and when I served as a preschool teacher, and elsewhere.

 - I served for a number of years as co-director of the Vashon Threshold Choir, a group of women who sing at the bedside and for those who are dying, and continue to sing and serve with this group

 - arranged music for and directed the Harpers Hall Ensemble